smartphoneclub/stats/README.md

 - "More than 80 percent of Americans report that they keep their phones near them "almost all the time during waking hours."
 - "Nearly 5 out of 10 Americans agree with this statement: 'I can't imagine my life without my smartphone'."
 - "Nearly 1 out of every 10 American adults admit to checking their phones during sex."
+- "According to the 2017 edition of the American Psychological Association's yearly Stress in America report, nearly two-thirds of American adults agree that periodically 'unplugging' or taking a 'digital detox' would be good for their mental health.
+And yet barely a quarter of those people have actually done so themselves."